-The music library is located in 249, Frasier Hall.
-Selected volumes, including certain reference materials, together with music recordings, scores, etc., and study facilities are available.
+The music library is located in Frasier Hall 249.
+Selected volumes including certain reference materials together with music recordings, scores, and study facilities are available.

-A Science Reading Room is located in 113, Ross Hall.
-Certain current periodicals and selected science materials are available, together with study facilities, in a well-lighted room.
+A Science Reading Room is located in Ross Hall 113.
+Certain current periodicals and selected science and math materials are available, together with study facilities in a well-lighted room.

-The Educational Resources Center, formerly located in Carter Hall, is now conveniently located in McKee Hall.
-Certain educational materials, textbooks (K-12), curriculum guides, testing materials, etc., are available for the student who is preparing to teach.
-The surroundings are new, comfortable, and colorful.
+The Educational Resources Center is located in McKee Hall.
+Certain educational materials, textbooks (K-12), curriculum guides, and testing materials are available for the student who is preparing to teach.
+The surroundings are new, comfortable and colorful.